Luecx/SudokuSolver/README.md

 # 🧠 SudokuSolver

 A full-featured web-based Sudoku platform where you can solve puzzles competitively or casually, and create your own using a powerful solver.
-Play against others, climb the leaderboards, and challenge yourself with thousands of puzzles—all live at [SudokuSphere.com](https://sudokusphere.com/).
+Play against others, climb the leaderboards, and challenge yourself with thousands of puzzles — all live at [SudokuSphere.com](https://sudokusphere.com/).

 ---